 It was a beautiful landscape that reminded me more of Washington State than of anything I had ever associated with Mexico.

-When we hear about tourism to Mexico we usually hear about the beach resorts—Cabo, Mazatlan, Puerto Vallarta, Cancun, etc—or we hear about the ruins or the colonial pueblos.
+When we hear about tourism to Mexico we usually hear about the beach resorts—Cabo San Lucas, Mazatlan, Puerto Vallarta, Cancun, etc—or we hear about the ruins or the colonial pueblos.
 You don’t ever really hear too much about Mexico City.

-As we got closer to Mexico City or the DF (Distrito Federal), we immediately saw the increasing presence of police and military.
+As we got closer to Mexico City or what was formerly known as the DF (Distrito Federal), we immediately saw an increasing presence of police and military.

 They were all over the road.
 Numerous checkpoints, convoys of vehicles full of armed men in the back.